-ETLS 747 Electrical Machines
+ETLS 747 Electrical Machines and Vehicles

 This course introduces the graduate student (or advanced undergraduate student) to the principles and operation of electric machines common to the power industry.
 The course includes an introductory review of 3-phase power, magnetics and magnetic materials.
 These topics are followed by an in-depth study of real transformers (theory, operation, modeling, interconnection and application), synchronous machines, induction machines and power DC machines.
 The course concludes with an introduction to the power electronics, converters and inverters used in the control of electric machines.

 As energy is one of the most important issues of this century, this course will provide the basic understanding of various Renewable and Classical electric energy generation techniques.
 It will cover, among others, Thermal, Hydro, Nuclear, Solar and Wind based power generation.
 It will also cover certain basic aspects of power storage and delivery.
 This course will help students in evaluation and analysis of various energy systems in the context of Technology, Economics and sustainability.

 The distribution portion of the grid is rapidly evolving in order to incorporate distributed energy resources (DERs) in an intelligent (smart), robust, resilient and sustainable manner.
 In addition, the transition from ICE based transportation to EVs will require significant improvements in the existing distribution system infrastructure.
 This one-semester course is designed to cover the design and operating principles of legacy distribution systems and lay a foundation for smart distribution systems.